 A specific platform configuration is represented on this chart by a horizontal line (SunFire 6800 14-CPU 1200-MHz platform is a fourteen-CPU configuration with a SPECint\rate2000 performance benchmark of 106.8).
 The intersection of the platform performance with the respective baseline performance line identifies the memory requirements and number of clients that can be supported at that performance level by the identified platform configuration.
 (The example shows 240 clients can be supported at the Arc03 performance level; 14-GB memory would be required to support this number of clients).
 The same chart can be used to identify configuration requirements for each of the other performance levels (Arc00, 01, 02, and 03) following the same procedure.
-(The same SunFire 6800 14-CPU 1200-MHz configuration can support close to 340 concurrent clients at the Arc02 performance level; 16 GB of physical memory would be required to support this number of clients at the Arc03 performance level; 16 GB of physical
+(The same SunFire 6800 14-CPU 1200-MHz configuration can support close to 340 concurrent clients at the Arc02 performance level; 16 GB of physical memory would be required to support this number of client connects).